 In the EMS segment, we compete with a number of well-established U.S. and non-U.S. manufacturers on the basis of process capability, price, technology, quality, reliability, and delivery in the markets in which we participate.
-Some of our competitors have greater manufacturing and financial resources.
-However, we generally do not pursue extremely high volume, highly price sensitive business, as some of our larger competitors do.
+Some of our competitors have greater manufacturing and financial resources than CTS.
+However, we do not generally pursue extremely high volume, highly price sensitive business, as some of our larger competitors do.

 In the Components and Sensors segment, we compete with many U.S. and non-U.S. manufacturers principally on the basis of product features, price, technology, quality, reliability, delivery, and service.
 Most of our product lines encounter significant global competition.
 The number of significant competitors varies from product line to product line.
 No one competitor competes with us in every product line, but many competitors are larger and more diversified than CTS.
-Some competitors are also our customers for components and sensors, as well as EMS products.
+Some competitors are also our customers for components and sensors and EMS products.